Last reviewed on 17 December 2020

 We know it's not easy when your usual routine isn't possible.
 It’s OK to not be OK.
 Just make sure you don’t bottle things up – talk to your family about how you’re feeling.
 You might also find relaxation techniques, such as mindfulness, useful.

 This article by The Scouts contains advice on self-care.

 7. Understand that this is a difficult time for everyone

 If your mum, dad or carer is still going out to work or they are working from home and juggling schoolwork and childcare, it might be stressful for them.
 Your siblings might also be struggling with being off school and not seeing their friends.
 You might find that everyone is a little less patient than usual – this isn’t your fault, it’s because of the current coronavirus situation and it will pass.

 8. Get help if you need it

-Read our advice for children and young people, which contains more wellbeing tips and ideas for fun things to do at home.
+Read our advice for young people, which contains more wellbeing tips and ideas for fun things to do at home.
 If you receive professional support or counselling, read our guidance about possible changes to support during lockdown.